 Be Prepared for Tax Season with Help from Health Net

-Health Net will mail Form 1095-B to our members starting January 31, 2023.
+Health Net began mailing Form 1095-B to our members starting January 31, 2023.
 This form is not required when you file your federal or state 2022 tax return.
 But, we do suggest that you keep this form with your tax information.
 This is in case you are asked to provide proof of your health care coverage.

 Important 2022 tax information from Health Net of California, Inc. and Health Net Life Insurance Company (Health Net)